giellalt/lang-rmf/rmf.md

 ---

-# Adjective inflection
+# Symbol affixes
-Nothing done.

-TSUORO Just adding +A tag.
+This content is just from the template, work has not begun.

 * * *

-<small>This (part of) documentation was generated from [src/fst/affixes/adjectives.lexc](https://github.com/giellalt/lang-rmf/blob/main/src/fst/affixes/adjectives.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/affixes/symbols.lexc](https://github.com/giellalt/lang-rmf/blob/main/src/fst/affixes/symbols.lexc)</small>

 ---